French Royal Army: Collapse of the royal army

 When Britain's North American colonies rebelled in 1775, France initially offered limited support.
-However, after the American victory in the Battle of Saratoga, Louis XVI authorized an expeditionary force under the Count de Rochambeau to sail to America and aid the revolutionaries.
+However, after the American victory in the Battle of Saratoga, Louis XVI authorized an expeditionary force under the comte de Rochambeau to sail to America and aid the revolutionaries.
 The expeditionary force participated in the Siege of Yorktown in 1781, which resulted in the colonies' independence.
 In 1784, Jean-François Coste was appointed Chief Consulting Physician of the Camps and Armies of the King.

 By the 1780s, the political balance in France had shifted.
 The aristocracy had become despised by many lower-and-middle-class citizens who faced famine in the winter of 1788/89 and had almost no political freedom.
 At an earlier stage in his reign Louis had succumbed to pressure from the nobility and banned promotion to officer status from the lower ranks of the Royal Army.
 This measure served to embitter long serving non-commissioned officers who could no longer aspire to reach commissioned rank, although the demands of regimental discipline and training still fell heavily upon them.
 Some of the now almost entirely aristocratic officer corps were still dedicated professionals but many neglected their responsibilities, preferring to spend excessive periods of leave as courtiers at Versailles or on their country estates.

 Many French soldiers sympathised with the masses from which they were drawn, and increasing numbers deserted in 1789.
 The bulk of the rank and file of the Gardes Françaises: the largest regiment of the maison militaire du roi de France and the permanent garrison of Paris, refused to obey their officers at a crucial point in the early stages of the Revolution.
 Some Gardes joined with the Parisian mob on 14 July 1789 and participated in the storming of the Bastille, the medieval fortress-prison thought of as a symbol of governmental repression.